JoelGMSec/Invoke-DNSteal/README.md

 **Invoke-DNSteal** is a Simple & Customizable DNS Data Exfiltrator.

-This tool helps you to automate the obfuscation process of any script written in PowerShell with different techniques.
-You can use any of them separately, together or all of them sequentially with ease, from Windows or Linux.
+This tool helps you to exfiltrate data through DNS protocol over UDP and TCP, and lets you control the size of queries using random delay.
+Also, allows you to avoid detections by using random domains in each of your queries and you can use it to transfer information both locally and remotely.

 # Requirements